aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 We end with a table summarizing the 9615 fraenks worth of bounties published with the initial documents in July 2019.

-Each conjecture corresponds to a category and for most categories we include the following conjectures:
+Each conjecture corresponds to a metacategory and for most categories we include the following conjectures:

-* C: The structure is a category.
+* C: The structure is a metacategory.

 * T: There is a terminal object.